willisk/GTN_Robustness_Tests/README.md

 ----------------

-In this setting, Gaussian noise that is sampled from a normal distribution with standard deviation of $\beta$ is added to the input.
+In this setting, Gaussian noise that is sampled from a normal distribution with standard deviation of beta is added to the input.

 ![Noise corruption formula](seminar/markdown/noise_formula.png)